pierrelouisIV/C-Programming-Language/README.md

-# *Exercices en C*
+# *C Programming Language*

+## Presentation

+This repository contains codes in C from Books and exercies.

-## Sommaire
+## Summary
-1. Petits exercices sur les tableaux à deux dimensions en c
+1. Head First C book
+2. Matrix in C
-2. DMs
+3. DMs
-3. ...
+4. ...